In Containers, Pots

 My own preference is to sow indoors and get the seedlings established first, before planting them out in the greenhouse.

-The great thing about a greenhouse is that your plants are protected from rain and temperatures remain slightly higher.
+The great thing about a greenhouse is that your plants are protected from rain and temperatures remain slightly higher – especially at night.

-Go for the biggest greenhouse you can afford , or have room for, as very small ones can create a lot of condensation – try to let the air circulate.
+Go for the biggest greenhouse you can afford , or have room for, as very small ones can create a lot of condensation – air circulation is important to avoid disease.

 So, if you would like to discover real tomato taste, and be able to eat your own home-grown for up to four months each summer, then I hope you’ll browse these pages and have a go yourself, at tomato growing in containers.